Preface

 $ echo Sorry.
 All the microchips are gone.
 I got #hungry.

-doesn't display!
+You'll notice that the final #hungry doesn't display!
 What's going on here?
 It

-turns out that the shell treats everything in a line after the #
+turns out that the shell treats everything in a line after the # character to be a

 comment: It's entirely ignored.
 You can use this to write out prose descriptions